KCTaka/AFI/docs/reflection.md

 Each of the above problems (and many more) just led to me not being able to progress for so long.

+Another problem I just encountered is that the model didn't save after completion on W&B for some reason and I lost progress on 100 epochs.
+At least I had the logging saved, but I would have to train from scratch again if I wanteed the model file.
+Also, I forgot to log the quantized latent image after all denoising process during validation phase.

 ## **Comments**
 Although I hated how even the simple things I couldn't progress, the outcome was better than what I followed on paper. **This is definitely a large step** towards the big project